 You can now apply online for a new premises or to renew a current licence

 Renewing current licences

 You will be notified when your current licence is about to expire.
-To renew your license, you can either download the renewal form or apply on line.
+To renew your licence, you can either download the renewal form or apply on line.

 What happens next

 Once your application form and certificates have been received the authority will process the application and make arrangements for the property to undergo a full amenity check.